edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 The query takes a few parameters:

 * ``target``: Embedding array to compare against to find related sections.
-In this case, these will be the questions's embeddings we just generated.
+In this case, these will be the questions's embeddings we just generated,
 * ``matchThreshold``: Similarity threshold.
 Only matches with a similarity score below this threshold will be returned.
 This will be a number between ``0.0`` and ``1.0``.
-Values closer to ``0.0`` mean the documentation sections must be very similar to the question while values closer to ``1.0`` allow for more variance.
+Values closer to ``0.0`` mean the documentation sections must be very similar to the question while values closer to ``1.0`` allow for more variance,
-* ``matchCount``: Maximum number of sections to return
+* ``matchCount``: Maximum number of sections to return,
-* ``minContentLength``: Minimum number of characters the sections should have in order to be considered
+* ``minContentLength``: Minimum number of characters the sections should have in order to be considered.

 We write a select query by calling ``e.select`` and passing it the type we want to select (``e.Section``).
 We return from that function an object representing